knightsUCF/Plantopia/README.md

   - how about wind sound fx? and how about ambient nature sounds? birds? trees, nature sound fx? those really bring out a scene

   - a "handmade heaven" birds of a flock fly together forever (a song by Marina - "Handmade Heaven")

+  - a handmade heaven of the style of Tove Jansson with epic gameplay elements

 ///////////////////////////////////////////////////////